maplant/my-website/articles/2024-12-03-preprint-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 ## Part I: Garbage Collected Smart Pointers with Concurrent Cycle Collection

-Ten years ago I wrote an article on how to implement a conservative garbage collector for C, and I got a lot of constructive criticism regarding the actual usefulness of the code in that article.
-It only makes sense to me that on the tenth-year anniversary of writing that article I should try to fix my error by writing a garbage collector that is precise, does not make assumptions, and actually works (hopefully).
+Ten years ago I wrote an article on how to implement a conservative garbage collector for C, and I got a lot of constructive criticism regarding the actual usefulness of the code presented.
+It only makes sense that on the ten-year anniversary publishing I should try to fix my error by writing a garbage collector that is precise, does not make assumptions, and (hopefully) actually works.

 ## The `Gc<T>` Smart Pointer